Police appeal to find Mercedes after ‘bright star’ beautician shot dead at Christmas

 Elle Edwards: Police appeal to find Mercedes after shooting as family pay tribute to ‘bright star’

-Two people under arrest released from custody of detectives
+Beautician, 26, had ‘amazing plans for the future’, her father says, as two people under arrest released from custody

-Detectives hunting the Christmas Eve killing of beautician Elle Edwards have appealed for vital information on a dark Mercedes seen in the car park of the pub just before the 26-year-old was shot.
+Detectives hunting the Christmas Eve killing of a beautician have appealed for vital information on a dark Mercedes seen in the car park of the pub just before the 26-year-old was shot.

-At the same time, Ms Edwards’s family have spoken of how she was a “bright star” who loved life and “was the glue that held this large family together”.
+On Friday Elle Edwards’s family spoke of how she was a “bright star” who loved life and “was the glue that held this large family together”.

-“We will love and miss her for ever,” they said, shortly after Merseyside police released from custody two people arrested over her death.
+“We will love and miss her forever,” they said, shortly after Merseyside police released from custody two people arrested over her death.

-“My beautful Ellie Marlene, love of my life, my best friend, she will always shine and be beautiful and bright,” her family said.
+“My beautiful Ellie Marlene, love of my life, my best friend, she will always shine and be beautiful and bright,” her father said in a statement read out by a detective.

 Ms Edwards was shot in the head at the Lighthouse pub in Wallasey Village, Wirral, as she celebrated Christmas with friends, dying later in hospital.

-Det Supt Sue Coombs officers had spoken to many witnesses and reviewed a lot of material.
+Det Supt Sue Coombs said officers had spoken to many witnesses and reviewed a lot of material.

-She said: “Elle’s family are understandably devastated by her shocking and needless death.

 “Particularly, we want information about the whereabouts of a dark-coloured Mercedes that was in the Lighthouse public house car park before the incident.